You can debug a watch app over Bluetooth by routing the app's debug output to the phone that is connected to your development machine.

-- On the handheld, open the Android Wear companion app.
+- On the phone, open the Android Wear companion app.

 Host: disconnected Target: connected

-- Connect the handheld to your machine over USB and run:
+- Connect the phone to your machine over USB and run:

-Note: You can use any available port that you have access to.
+Note: You can use any available port to which you have access.

 In the Android Wear companion app, you should see the status change to: